Uzbekistan: Official and widely spoken languages

 • These changes empower the new generation with modern communication skills.

 Educational reforms are also addressing curriculum changes, ensuring that teaching practices align with the new script.
-For example, bilingual education programs are being introduced to bridge the gap between different linguistic groups10.
+For example, bilingual education programs are being introduced to bridge the gap between different linguistic groups.
 These initiatives aim to enhance literacy and foster interethnic dialogue.

 Understanding these reforms helps you appreciate the resilience and adaptability of the language.
 It’s not just a tool for communication but a testament to the nation’s enduring spirit.
 For more insights on linguistic diversity in education, explore this resource.